jfif7/shift-scheduler/USER_USECASE_FLOW.md

 #### 1.3 Adding New Schedule
 - **Trigger**: User clicks "Add Schedule" button
 - **Process**: Opens month/year selector for new schedule creation, default to current month/year
+- **Employee Import Options**:
+  - **Auto-Import**: By default, if other schedules exist, employees are automatically copied from the most recent schedule
+  - **Manual Selection**: User can choose "Copy employees from" dropdown to select a specific schedule to copy employees from
+  - **Start Fresh**: User can opt out of importing and start with an empty employee list
+  - **Independence**: Imported employees become independent copies - changes won't affect the original schedule
 - **Creation**: New schedule entry added to history list
 - **Auto-Selection**: Newly created schedule becomes the active/selected schedule
+- **Post-Creation**: User can immediately modify the imported employee list as needed

 #### 1.4 Month Selection (for Active Schedule)
 - **Action**: User selects the target month and year for the currently active schedule